PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 15:16:16
+Last updated: 2024-04-02 15:17:50
-Random Quote: Friendship is like money, easier made than kept. - Samuel Butler
+Random Quote: What the caterpillar calls the end of the world, the master calls a butterfly. - Richard Bach